 Politics & energy revolution

 Getting energy from wastewater is nearly unknown.
-The legal framework for the heating market (e.g. EEWärmeG, EnEV, etc.) has so far not recognized wastewater as a source of energy.
+The legal framework for the heating market (e.g. German EEWärmeG, EnEV, etc.) has so far not recognized wastewater as a source of energy.
 This has led to the slow development of wastewater energy projects.
-According to current legislation, new construction in Germany must show a certain EE portion in its heating supply; the use of EE in heat supply is promoted through incentives.
+According to current legislation, new construction in Germany must show a certain Renewable Energy portion in its heating supply; the use of Renewable Energy in heat supply is promoted through incentives.
 The following is true of energy from wastewater: Because it is neither named nor known as an option, its use is hard to market or implement.

 Example: To check the use of energy from wastewater in a building, three pieces of information are needed: